freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 When a SecureDrop has little activity and receives only a few submissions every other week, checking daily only to find there is nothing is a burden.
 It is more convenient for *Journalists* to be notified daily via encrypted Daily Journalist Alert emails about whether or not there has been submission activity in the past 24 hours.
 If the email shows submissions were received, the *Journalist* can check their *Journalist Workstation*.

-Daily Journalist Alerts are optional, and can be configured during or after installation.
+Daily Journalist alerts are optional, and can be configured during or after installation.

 .. note::